Aderosebee/-Sales-Data-Capstone-Project/README.md

 - Excel: Employed for data cleaning and visualization.
 - SQL: Utilized for data cleaning through queries.
 - Power BI: Used for both data cleaning and visualization.

+### Data Cleaning and Preparation
+In the intial phase of Data Cleaning and Preparations, we perform the following action;

+- Data loading and Inspection
+- Handling missing variables
+- Data Cleaning and Formatting